Volker Kauder: Transatlantic relations

 Reacting to revelations about NSA surveillance activities in Germany in 2013, Kauder blamed the United States for a "grave breach of trust" and demanded it should drop its "global power demeanor."
 However, he did not want a publicly accessible investigation into the claims of US surveillance of chancellor Merkel's mobile phone, insisting that only a secretly operating committee can effectively handle the issue.

 In 2014, Kauder stated that the United States – through their military engagement in Iraq – “acquired a special responsibility for the country" and that "[i]t's the Americans' task to deal with security in Iraq."

 Regarding the latest developments of the Euro crisis in Greece, Kauder stated in June 2015 that an essential condition for granting further financial aids for Greece would be that the IMF would be involved in the process as well, not only as a consultant but also financially.

 Corruption

 Kauder has voted no on legislative proposals against parliamentary corruption; he did so again in spring 2013.

 Smoking

 According to health politician Karl Lauterbach (SPD), Kauder was the driving force blocking a ban of smoking that Germany already in 2004 committed to the World Health Organization to introduce until 2010.

 Religious affiliation

-Volker Kauder is a confessing evangelical and has expressed his trust in the bible.
+Kauder is a confessing evangelical and has expressed his trust in the bible.
 He also supports persecuted Christians in other countries.